DataDog/dd-trace-php/profiling/README.md

 popped off the stack.
 This information is quite valuable, so this extension installs a `zend_execute_internal` hook which also checks the interrupt and handles the profiler's portion of the interrupt, but doesn't clear the interrupt.
-This allows interrupts to continue as normal for other extensions.
+This allows interrupts to continue as normal for other extensions while allowing the profiler to see the internal function.

 When the interrupt handler runs, it collects the wall-time and cpu-time since the last run.
 This makes the cpu-time biased towards functions which do I/O,